 Looking for the best hostels in Chiang Mai?
 Well, I have compared the price, facilities, amenities, and location- so come find out the top backpackers for all types of travelers in this ultimate guide and have the perfect stay!

 If I could live long term in any city, it would be Chiang Mai in Thailand.
 I think I leave a piece of my heart behind each time I visit.
 It’s an interesting mix of a chill town and a lively city.
 The food is cheap, the people are friendly and there seem to be endless things to do.
 Throughout the years I have visited Chiang Mai multiple times and stayed in numerous hostels.
-From the cheapest online to some of the more luxurious options, I like to think of myself as a bit of a hostel expert in Chiang Mai.
+From the cheapest online to some of the more luxurious options, I like to think of myself as a bit of an expert when it comes to the best hostels in Chiang Mai.

 When traveling it is important to find a good place to rest your head.
 Whether you want to spend all night partying or find a quiet spot I will explain where exactly you should stay in Chiang Mai.